-If the manuscripts included into an alternative format thesis have already been accepted for publication and have progressed through production in the publication outlet, a pre-proof stage manuscript should be included into the thesis.
+If the manuscripts included into an alternative format thesis have already been accepted for publication and have progressed through production in the publication outlet, a preproof stage manuscript should be incorporated into the thesis.
+Permission should be sought from all rights holders including publishers to include the manuscript in the thesis.

-When publications are or are to be complemented with supplementary material in print or online publication outlets, the material should be presented as appendices of the thesis.
+When publications are or are to be complemented with supplementary material in print online publication outlets, the material should be presented as appendices of the thesis.